Addison Rae Easterling Shares An Adorable Series Of Selfies

 Easterling stood in front of a mirror in what appeared to be her bedroom to capture the flirty snapshots.
-She wore her long dark hair down in natural waves and appeared to have on some light makeup including mascara, lip gloss and blush.
+She wore her long dark hair down in natural waves and appeared to wear some light makeup, including mascara, lip gloss and blush.

 She held up her iPhone to snap the photo, her phone protected by a black case with white letters on the back comically reading “stop looking at my phone.”
-The case was purchased by the popular brand Wildflower Cases.
+The case was purchased from Wildflower Cases.

-Easterling wore a black and white T-shirt and showed off a unique manicure of long, brightly colored acrylic nails.
+Easterling wore a black-and-white T-shirt and showed off a unique manicure of long, brightly colored acrylic nails.
 In the first photo, the teen did her infamous pouting face which she is known for on TikTok.
 The remaining photos depicted her smiling, rolling her eyes and sticking her tongue out at the camera.

 The post quickly racked up the likes, earning over 3 million in no time.
 She features an incredible 22.8 million followers on Instagram and recently hit 50 million followers on TikTok, where she is known for her viral dancing videos.
-Her many fans took to the comments section to compliment her on the photos as well as to congratulate her on the 50 million milestone.
+Her fans took to the comments section to compliment her on the photos as well as to congratulate her on the 50 million milestone.

 “You’re absolutely gorgeous and inspire me so much!
 Congratulations on the 50 mill!
 I hope you see this!
 I have been watching all of your videos!” commented one social media user.